moka-rs/moka/README.md

 Moka is a fast, concurrent cache library for Rust.
 Moka is inspired by [Caffeine][caffeine-git] (Java) and [Ristretto][ristretto-git] (Go).

-Moka provides a cache that supports full concurrency of retrievals and a high expected concurrency for updates.
-It also provides a segmented cache for increased concurrent update performance.
-These caches perform a best-effort bounding of a map using an entry replacement algorithm to determine which entries to evict when the capacity is exceeded.
+Moka provides cache implementations that support full concurrency of retrievals and a high expected concurrency for updates.
+They perform a best-effort bounding of a concurrent hash map using an entry replacement algorithm to determine which entries to evict when the capacity is exceeded.